 Many of us are creatures of habit — we thrive on routine and do the same things every day because it helps us feel organized, productive and confident.
 Making and sticking to a morning routine checklist, especially when things feel uncertain, can help you to consistently stick with your healthy habits.
 Following an everyday regimen has many benefits, like starting things off on the right foot; giving a sense of peace and certainty in knowing what lies ahead; and helping you stay productive by checking items off your to-do list.
-Here’s how to create a morning routine that works for you.
+Here are 7 tips to create a morning routine that works for you!

 Photo by Carolyn V on Unsplash